- Field Service Management

 Advanced training and virtual tours

 Maintenance professionals have a lot to gain by capitalizing on the benefits of virtual reality.
 It starts with training.
 With virtual reality, customer sites come to technicians instead of the other way around.
-Technicians can immerse themselves in their future work environment to explore the site topology and become familiar with the environment in which they will be working.
+Using virtual reality for maintenance training, technicians can immerse themselves in their future work environment to explore the site’s topology and become familiar with the environment in which they will be working.

 Technicians can practice the activities they will need to perform, repeat them any number of times, and learn from their mistakes with no risk of customer repercussions or danger.
 In a virtual world, errors can’t damage equipment.
 This type of training is particularly useful before technicians are sent to higher-risk or remote sites, such as nuclear power plants, refineries and oil platforms.

-With virtual reality, technicians have a far better ability to understand the layout and equipment at the customer site than they do by reviewing technical manuals or PowerPoint presentations.
+With virtual reality in maintenance, technicians have a far better ability to understand the layout and equipment at the customer site than they do by reviewing technical manuals or PowerPoint presentations.
 They are immersed in a “real” environment.
-Virtual reality can be used to simulate any number of scenarios at the customer site as well as specific events and weather conditions such as darkness, rain and snow storms.
+Virtual reality can be used to simulate any number of scenarios at the customer site, as well as specific events and weather conditions such as darkness, rain, and snowstorms.

 Aeronautics, energy and construction are leading the way

-Because it improves the efficiency of training activities and reduces costs, virtual reality plays a key role in industries where people spend hundreds of hours every year maintaining equipment.
+Because virtual reality maintenance improves the efficiency and reduces costs of training activities, virtual reality plays a key role in industries where people spend hundreds of hours every year maintaining equipment.

 Companies in the energy sector also take advantage of virtualization.
-For example, French company, GRTgaz, uses virtual reality to train the maintenance technicians who work on the valves and posts along its natural gas pipelines.
+For example, the French company GRTgaz uses virtual reality to train the maintenance technicians who work on the valves and posts along its natural gas pipelines.
 The technicians’ avatars review the most common breakdowns along the pipelines

 The construction sector is also involved in the digital revolution, using building information modeling (BIM) technology to generate digital representations of the physical, technical and functional characteristics of buildings based on data.

-These digital models can be shared among all stakeholders, from architects to end customers, as they pass through building designers, project managers and maintenance operations managers.
+These digital models can be shared among all stakeholders, from architects to end customers, passing through building designers, project managers and maintenance operations managers.

 Augmented reality overlays useful information on real-world objects